droonga/droonga.org/tutorial/1.0.8/virtual-machines-for-experiments/index.md

 ### Appendix: tunneling for a VM

-If the host machine is just a (remote) server and you are mainly using another local PC, then you'll hope to access HTTP servers running on VMs from your PC.
+If the host machine is just a (remote) server and you are mainly using another local PC, then you may hope to access HTTP servers running on VMs from your PC directly.
 For example, testing the administration page on an web browser (Google Chrome, Mozilla Firefox, and so on.)

 Port forwarding of OpenSSH will help you.